Product Features

 4 Types of Product Features

-How do product managers prioritize features?
+How do product managers prioritize the features of a product?

 Here are some ways that product managers prioritize features: